 The Brogdon avocado is a cross between the Hass and Fuerte varieties and was created in Florida.
 Its silky, dark purple skin makes it easy to spot.
 This different avocado variety and the taste is similar to the Hass avocado.
 It is also significantly more resistant to colder temperatures.

 The pears' weight ranges from 14 to 24 ounces.
-Brogdon is a superb cold-tolerant with dark purple under skin.
+Brogdon is a superb cold-tolerant with dark purple under the skin.
 It is also one of the most attractive avocado trees, with its deep green foliage and broad canopy.

 Early September or late August is when the avocado fruit starts to ripen.
 The alligator pear is another name for the Brogdon avocado.
 The pear-shaped fruit's distinctive skin tone and shape account for this.
 In addition, from roughly September to November, it also produces fruit later in the year.
 It yields a moderate amount of fruit in comparison to other avocado varieties.

 Brogdon's thin skin is to blame for its lack of commercial success.
-It is praised, though, for its exquisite flavor and having excellent flavor and consistency.
+It is praised, though, for its exquisite flavor and excellent flavor and consistency.

 3. Carmen Hass Avocado